 - Make sure to properly strain off the hooch from any remaining sediments.
 You don’t want your brewed beverages to continue to ferment when you store them.
 The cheesecloth comes in handy with this.

 Keep these stored in a place with cool conditions to avoid any latent fermenting.
+Probably not in your fancy pants temp-zone controlled wine cooler.
+Just somewhere not-hot.

 Your hooch should last at least a month or two and can give you a fairly strong buzz due to its plenty produced alcohol content.